Facts about COVID-19

 - persistent chest pain

 *This list is not all-inclusive.
 Please consult your healthcare provider for any other symptoms that are severe or concerning.

 Should I Get Tested?

-If you have symptoms of COVID-19 or been around someone with COVID-19, you can go to testing locations throughout Colorado.
+If you have symptoms of COVID-19 or been around someone with COVID-19, you can get tested by going to a testing location.
 You can also call a healthcare provider, clinic, or hospital.
-The provider will give you instructions on where to go to for care and testing.
+The provider will give you instructions on where to go for care and testing.